fly-lang/fly/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``getelementptr``' instruction is used to get the address of a subelement of an :ref:`aggregate <t_aggregate>` data structure.
+The '``getelementptr``' instruction is used to getValue the address of a subelement of an :ref:`aggregate <t_aggregate>` data structure.
 It performs address calculation only and does not access memory.
 The instruction can also be used to calculate a vector of such addresses.